 3. Individual projects in 2020

-who lost his arms in a machine accident in Gujjar Khan, on January 3rd, 2020.
+We helped Faisal Naveed: who lost both his arms in a machine accident in Gujjar Khan, on January 3rd, 2020.
 We plan to get him back to his normal life again.
-We hope to get his prosthesis and get him back to become an earning member of his family (on-job training).
+We hope to get his prosthesis and get him independent as soon as possible.
+Preferably, an earning member of his family, (with some on-job training).

 How it began